scottvr/phart/docs/GHM-LATEX.md

 ### I AM _IRONIC_ MAN

-Anyway, as you see... **Phart is exploring New Media **to express itself through _Math, Science, and Visual Arts_.
+Anyway, as you see... **Phart is exploring New Media** to express itself through _Math, Science, and Visual Arts_!

 We hope you'll join us again _for our next adventure_ through needless _**ASCII** Adventures_!